-The list above is not exhaustive of the factors that may affect any of the Company's forward-looking statements.
-Investors and others should carefully consider these and other factors and not place undue reliance on the forward-looking statements.
-The forward-looking statements contained in this AIF represent the Company's views only as of the date such statements were made.
-Forward-looking statements contained in this AIF are based on management's plans, estimates, projections, beliefs and opinions as at the time such statements were made and the assumptions related to these plans, estimates, projections, beliefs and opinions may change.
-Although forward-looking statements contained in this AIF are based on what management considers to be reasonable assumptions based on information currently available to it. there can be no assurances that actual events, performance or results will be consistent with these forwardlooking statements, and management's assumptions may prove to be incorrect.
+Forward-looking statements contained in this AIF are based on management's plans, estimates, projections, beliefs and opinions as at the time such statements were made and the related assumptions may change.
+Although forward-looking statements contained in this AIF are based on what management considers to be reasonable assumptions based on information currently available to it, there can be no assurances that actual events, performance or results will be consistent with these forward-looking statements, and management's assumptions may prove to be incorrect.
 Some of the important risks and uncertainties that could affect forward-looking statements are described further in this AIF.
 The Company cannot guarantee future results, levels of activity, performance or achievements, should one or more of these risks and uncertainties materialize, or should underlying assumptions prove incorrect, the actual results or developments may differ materially from those contemplated by the forward-looking statements.
 The Company does not undertake to update any forward-looking statements, even if new information becomes available, as a result of future events or for any other reason, except to the extent required by applicable securities laws.